Jermuk (water): Occurrence

 Atmospheric precipitation plays a decisive role in the formation of Mineral Waters, which penetrate deep horizons with tectonic refractions, enrichment with hot coal gas, decide some chemical components of the surrounding rock and in the form of a carbon-gas mixture comes to the surface of the Earth.
 Heat is transferred to groundwater and the environment, therefore, the geothermal temperature at the mineral waters site is quite high- 4-13°C.

 Chemical composition

 Chemical composition of Jermuk mineral water:

 FDA warning

 May 31, 2007: the U.S. Food and Drug Administration (FDA) warned consumers in the West Chester, Pennsylvania area not to drink any Jermuk brand mineral water due to the risk of exposure to arsenic, a toxic substance and a known cause of cancer in humans.
 Jermuk Classic Medicinal Table Natural Sparkling Mineral Water in 0.5 liter green translucent glass bottles under the Jermuk Group brand label was recalled on 5/1/07 by AA Impex Group, Philadelphia, PA.
 FDA found that the product contained 536-539 micrograms of arsenic per liter of water.
 FDA's standard of quality for bottled water allowed no more than 10 micrograms per liter.
-Product can be returned to the Great Pumpkin for a refund.
+Product could be returned to the Great Pumpkin for a refund.
 No illnesses were reported.